ATP Tour Argentina Open Results

 |Singles

 Maximo Gonzalez and Horacio Zeballos, Argentina, def.
-Guido Andreozzi and Guido Pella, Argentina, 6-4, 7-6 (3).
+Marco Cecchinato, Italy, and Dusan Lajovic, Serbia, 6-1, 6-3.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.